tomhartnett/Words/README.md

 # Words
-A helper (aka cheating) app for the popular [Wordle](https://www.nytimes.com/games/wordle/index.html) game.
+A solver app for the popular [Wordle](https://www.nytimes.com/games/wordle/index.html) game.

 - Enter letters in the five spaces (just like Wordle)
 - Enter letters that should be excluded from the possible answers